When we left Tirana that afternoon, M. asked me:

 After he won the elections for the mayor of Tirana in 2000, Edi Rama, an artist, and a painter, unleashed his imagination and designed the most extraordinary combinations of shapes and color ever possible.
 He ordered a kaleidoscope of wild colors and dispatched an army of painters to canvass city buildings with bizarre geometric patterns.

-Not every building received such treatment, but enough of them are now scattered throughout Tirana to impart a sense of levity and playfulness to what once was depressing communism monsters smothered in dehumanizing shades of totalitarian, soul-shattering gray.
+Not every building received such treatment, but enough of them are now scattered throughout Tirana to impart a sense of levity and playfulness to what once were depressing communism monsters smothered in dehumanizing shades of totalitarian, soul-shattering gray.
 He tried and succeeded in making Tirana totally unique place.

 (Worth mentioning: Rama also installed streetlights, although in some parts there are still missing!)

 Now, most of the colors across the city are looking like they might come off in the next rain.

 What was I wondering all the time is – could residents say in which color they want their building to be painted?
 The answer is clearly – no. One day they simply woke up to see that they were now proud tenants of a pink apartment block.
 Imagine somebody just coming and painting your home whatever color they wanted.

 However, they won`t be painted again.
 As most people were not in favor of it in the first place, there is not big plush to paint more.